ppaschos/snowmass-connect-docs/docs/index.md

 To transfer data back to your collab space from the remote node that is running your job you can execute the following command:

     stashcp <output_file> stash:///osgconnect/collab/user/<user_id>/<output_file>
+4. If the filesize each dataset exceeds 2 GB an alternative method for transfers is the GridFTP protocol using the gfal-copy tool.
+Please reach out for a consultation to discuss if your workflow can benefit from access to a GridFTP door.

 ## Support and Consultation